Thursday, December 12, 2013

 Don't Limit Me

-This is a video clip of a teen with Down syndrome advocating for other students.
-It is a great clip to show students and staff.
-Also, a wonderful idea to make your own advocacy videos with your students!
+is a great clip to show students and staff.
+Also, a wonderful idea to make your

 Thursday, August 22, 2013